 Ontario Lottery and Gaming Corporation

-- Acted for Tataskweyak Cree Nation and Chief Doreen Spence as representative plaintiffs in a recently certified class action commenced in the Manitoba Court of Queen’s Bench seeking CAD$2.1 bn in damages from the federal government for failing to provide adequate access to potable water on various First Nations’ reserves in Canada.
+- Acted for Tataskweyak Cree Nation, Curve Lake First Nation, and Neskantaga First Nation as representative plaintiffs in $8 bn settlement in damages from the federal government for failing to provide adequate access to potable water on various First Nations’ reserves in Canada.

 Other key lawyers: